soffes/blog/published/2012-05-10-progress-in-ios/progress-in-ios.markdown

 ---
-title: Progress in iOS
+tags:
+- development
+- ios
-categories: development ios ruby
+- ruby
 ---

+# Progress in iOS

 In [this year's RailsConf keynote](https://www.youtube.com/watch?v=VOFTop3AMZ8), DHH talked about progress.
 In short, things are always changing—usually for the better. ==Progress is good.
 Embrace it.==